Dialectical Behavior Therapy Program

-DBT for Substance Use Disorders
+DBT For Substance Use Disorders

-man relaxing on Laguna Beach after dialectical behavior therapyMany people use substances to cope with strong emotions and stress, often using it to escape from problems, emotions such as fear or pain, and anger.
+Many people use substances to cope with strong emotions and stress, often using them to escape from problems and emotions such as fear, pain, or anger.
 Dialectical behavior therapy is a promising therapy used to treat addiction by helping users to find healthy coping mechanisms for emotions, trauma, stress, and cravings.
 Learn more about treatment therapies in our California addiction treatment therapy program.

-What is Dialectical Behavior Therapy
+What Is Dialectical Behavior Therapy

 Dialectical behavioral therapy was developed to treat borderline personality disorder (BPD), focusing on the extremes of emotions often experienced by people with BPD.
 It was later adapted to meet the needs of substance use disorders because many people who are addicted to substances also experience a great deal of black and white emotions, dialectical choices, and situations.
 DBT suggests that some people experience emotions much more quickly and strongly than others, and many never learn to cope with changing emotions in the face of stress, trauma, or even romance, family, or friendships.

-What is Dialectical
+What Is Dialectical

 Dialectics represent how we understand concepts through their polar opposites.
 For example, “love and hate” are dialectics.
 In most cases, dialectics are concepts that are poorly defined on their own but are defined very well in the presence of their opposites.
 In psychology and therapy, dialectics can include self-esteem (ego), courage, anger, impulsiveness, inhibition, guilt, risk-taking behavior, and so on.
 In most cases, you cannot fully understand these concepts without comparing them to their opposite.
 Inhibition cannot be fully understood without uninhibited behavior, you cannot understand risk without understanding safe behavior, and so on.
 This is important in some recoveries because opposites and extremes often dominate addiction.
 For example:

-DBT for Substance Abuse
+DBT For Substance Abuse

-Dialectical behavior therapy works to help you to recognize and cope with the emotional and social reasons behind your addiction.
+Dialectical behavior therapy works to help you recognize and cope with the emotional and social reasons behind your addiction.
 This means that it helps you to understand why you respond in a certain way to emotions, what you are feeling before and after you use, and how to manage those emotions so that you no longer feel the need to use.
-DBT focuses on improving your motivation to change, giving you the capability to change, helping you to generalize behavior while ensuring that your therapist has the capability and motivation to provide you with the support you need.
+DBT focuses on improving your motivation to change, giving you the capability to change, and helping you to generalize behavior while ensuring that your therapist has the capability and motivation to provide you with the support you need.
 Oceanfront Recovery’s California substance abuse treatment programs will find the right therapy to meet each individual’s needs.

 COMPONENTS OF DBT

-DBT is broken down into four primary components; Group Therapy, Individual Therapy, Phone Coaching, and Therapist Consultation.
+DBT Is Broken Down Into Four Primary Components: Group Therapy, Individual Therapy, Phone Coaching, And Therapist Consultation.

 Individual therapy allows the therapist to interact with you in a one-on-one environment to learn your emotional responses, identify your self-destructive behavior, and work towards identifying why you have those responses.
 In most cases, individual sessions are 60 minutes but may be longer if the therapist identifies a special need.